Spike-frequency and h-current based adaptation are dynamically equivalent in a Wilson-Cowan field model: Introduction

 To address this, we implement a Wilson-Cowan field model and consider two nonlinear adaptation mechanisms, a negative feedback mechanism induced by high neural activity and a positive feedback mechanism induced by low neural activity, capturing the most prominent features of SFA- vs h-current based adaptation.
 The model is implemented on a one-dimensional spatial domain with periodic boundary conditions.
 Each location contains two interacting populations of excitatory and inhibitory neurons that are spatially coupled by a Gaussian synaptic connectivity kernel.
 The excitatory populations are locally equipped with either one of the two adaptation mechanisms.
 Since both mechanisms act in a functionally similar way, we describe them with the same dynamical equation and consider the inverse mode of action (negative vs.\ positive feedback and activation during high- vs. low-activity states) by changing the sign of the adaptation strength and the gain of the activation function.
 The model is parameterized to fulfill various criteria that have been shown to play a role in the formation of adaptation-driven slow waves, e.g.,\ regimes of bistability (where stable up- and down-states coexist) in a cortical network for SOs during sleep \cite{Andola2017} and anesthesia \cite{Dasilva2012}, or strong excitatory recurrence \cite{SanchezVivez2000}.

 We first show that in our formulation both adaptation mechanisms are mathematically equivalent under a compensatory external input to the excitatory populations that depends on the adaptation strength.
 A state space analysis shows that strong enough adaptation is necessary to produce spatio-temporal activity patterns in this system that only generates homogeneous or stationary activity when adaptation is weak.
-The dynamical landscape exhibits parallels with the models studied in \cite{Torao2021, Dimulescu2025, Levenstein2019, Bressloff2010}, but our analysis additionally displays regimes with states that undergo Turing bifurcations at the border of regimes exhibiting oscillatory activity or bistability.
-Moreover, we show that the model system experiences two types of bistability.
-Secondly, we conducted numerical simulations and show that in the two-population model, contrary to the purely excitatory model with synaptic depression of \cite{Kilpatrick2010}, the adaptation strength is a modulatory factor for the adaptation-driven slow waves.
-Over the considered slices of state space, we observe an increase of dominant temporal frequencies, spatial frequencies, and travel speed of spatio-temporal activity patterns, the stronger the adaptation strength becomes.
+Secondly, we conducted numerical simulations and show that in the two-population model the adaptation strength is a modulatory factor for the adaptation-driven slow waves.
+For the considered slices of state space, we observe an increase of dominant temporal frequencies, spatial frequencies, and travel speed of spatio-temporal activity patterns, the stronger the adaptation strength becomes.
 Numerical results agree with the results of the mathematical analysis performed before.

 Due to the dynamical equivalence, the state spaces for the positive and negative feedback mechanisms are equal but shifted along the external input parameter of the excitatory population proportional to the adaptation strength.
 This finding may serve as a guideline for what differences to expect in a given neurobiological setting (e.g.,\ when analyzing the effects of spatial gradients of adaptation strength as in \cite{Mehrotra2024}).
 Furthermore, the Wilson-Cowan field model with adaptation can serve as a reference when considering the influence of the additional differences in the physiological properties of SFA- and h-currents-based adaptation mechanisms.